Northern Counties Committee: BNCR and constituents

 The early locomotives of the constituent companies were to assorted designs from a number of manufacturers.
 The first locomotives for the Belfast and Ballymena Railway were purchased from Bury, Curtis, and Kennedy.
 These were four 2-2-2 singles and one 0-4-2 goods engine.
 Later, four more 2-2-2s were ordered but this time from Sharp Brothers.
-Fairbairn 2-2-2s were to be found on the Ballymena Ballymena, Ballymoney, Coleraine and Portrush Junction Railway but this company also favoured Sharp locomotives which were double framed 2-4-0s.
+Fairbairn 2-2-2s were to be found on the Ballymena, Ballymoney, Coleraine and Portrush Junction Railway but this company also favoured Sharp locomotives which were double framed 2-4-0s.
 These latter engines proved to be a sound investment, of those ordered in 1856, four were still in service in 1924.
 These locomotives were inherited by the BNCR.

-The first engine to be built for the BNCR was No.35, an 0-6-0 by Sharp Stewart and Company in 1861.
+The first engine to be built for the BNCR was No.35, an 0-6-0 by Sharp, Stewart and Company in 1861.
 Additional 2-4-0 and 0-6-0 locomotives were obtained from Beyer, Peacock & Company.

 During his tenure as Locomotive Superintendent from 1876 to 1922, Bowman Malcolm was responsible for creating an extensive stud of Worsdell-von Borries two-cylinder compound locomotives for the BNCR.
 The first of these entered service in 1890.
 There were "Light Compounds" which included small 2-4-0s with a peculiarly truncated appearance and larger, more powerful "Heavy Compounds".
 Noteworthy were the two Class D 2-4-0s Jubilee and Parkmount which had 7 ft diameter driving wheels and would be rebuilt as 4-4-0s.
 A 2-4-2 tank version, Class S, was designed for the narrow gauge lines.
 Many of these engines were built at York Road works, Belfast.

 A good number of these locomotives were to survive throughout the LMS NCC period although many were rebuilt to two-cylinder simple expansion.